 Fulleren balls is a great concept from physical and chemical point of view, but there are downsides when used for dwellings.
 They may be problematic when it comes to interior design - each house is based on fullerene concept where skeleton is constituted by nodes tightly connected with each other.
 This causes circular shape and that makes it difficult to allocate space in 'the corners'.
 The main problem of this shape is that it's difficult to allocate space above the ground floor.
 There is more that caused the dome to become just a futuristic curiosity but those are social aspects:

 There are downsides of this solution when it comes to urban areas.
-The usage of the sphere makes it difficult to build block of flats, the sphere’s inside is difficult to fill.
+The usage of the sphere makes it difficult to build block of flats, thus accomodate current size of human population.
+The sphere inside is difficult to fill.

 Even tho there are disadvantages, people are building those houses.
 Currently if you want to buy a modular copula house (a dome house) you can do that already for around 20 000 USD.
 You can check the look of the modular design.
 This is a good price that does not require decades of putting oneself in debt.
 In the very Spain, that has abundance of wood and space, the costs rise 3folds for such a house due to being made for custom-only projects.